stackbit-projects/agency-82432/content/pages/about.md

         self:
           opacity: 100
       type: ImageBlock
-    title: This Is A Big Hero Headline
+    title: Become A Team Player
     subtitle: Become a Team Player
     text: >
       We are always looking for great people to join our team.
 If you are